top of page

 “No, you fool.
 It’s about keeping our place at Base Camp.
 We’d be lucky if he lets us stay, even after this.”

-Then, with no warning at all, the metal door rose upwards and revealed a vast stone chamber.
-Light shone through circular holes cut in the ceiling, creating orbs of light on the ground.
+Then, with no warning, the metal door rose upwards and revealed a vast stone chamber.
+Light shone through circular holes in the ceiling, casting orbs of light on the floor.
 Toward the back, a small pool of lava collected in a large divot.
 The heat inside the chamber was intense, much hotter than under the binary starlight.
 It was like these people couldn’t feel it.

 Arnok and Ruuk removed their helmets.
 They turned to Xander.
-He looked back at them, frightened to see the people behind the masks.
+He looked back at them, startled to see the faces behind the masks.
 Arnok had a rugged face with a bold jawline, and Ruuk’s face was malnourished, his cheekbones nearly visible.
 They were both smirking at him.

 “Looks like Oof can’t breathe our air,” Arnok said.